 From time to time, we ask our customers to write for our blog.
-Here’s Jayne Preston on how an orangery has completely transformed the layout of her home.
+Here’s Mrs P on how an orangery has completely transformed the layout of her home.

 We bought our house because we fell in love with its beautiful period features, such as the high ceilings and cornices as well as the traditional red brickwork.
 The ground floor presented a typical Victorian layout; a central hallway with a kitchen and reception room to the left, and another reception room and a dining room to the right, the latter of which we rarely used.

 With a young family, our home is a hive of activity, and so the open-plan layout and bi-fold doors of our previous property complemented our lifestyle perfectly.
 We knew we needed to recreate that kind of space.

 We underwent quite a prolonged buying process, so this gave us plenty of time to research and build a clear picture of how we wanted our orangery to look and perform.
 When Westbury’s architects came to our home, they immediately bought into our vision and designed an extension that really celebrated the period features of the property whilst still providing all the elements of modern, family living.

 Our new orangery spans almost the full width of the rear of the property and leads straight out into our back garden.
 The new Charlie Kingham kitchen now flows into the new orangery which enjoys extensive natural light from the vertical glazing and beautiful roof lantern above.

 The orangery’s interior design and colour scheme is quite different from the rest of the property as we wanted to create a contrast between the two living spaces.
 The drawing room is decorated in deep, rich colours and textiles and we’ve opted for a lighter palette for our new space.